Dan Quine: Railway historian and author

 In 2022, Quine presented at the Society for Industrial Archeology's conference, on "Rail transport at the Yellow Aster gold mine".
 He published a related article on the Yellow Aster Mine later that year.
 In December he published a book on the Hendre-Ddu Tramway.

+In 2026, Quine published a full issue of the Corris Railway Journal with co-author MRFS.
+He presented on Early American Gasoline Locomotives at the 2026 Society for Industrial Archeology conference.